Armed Forces of Haiti: Haitian Gang War (2024–present)

 In March 2023, then Haitian Prime Minister Ariel Henry signaled that he wanted to mobilize the Haitian military to deal with rising gang related violence that has swept much of the country in the wake of the crisis.

 After the terrorist attacks on the several prisons, including the Port-au-Prince prison (Pénitencier National), and several police stations the weekend of 2 March 2024, the Haitian military was deployed to the Toussaint Louverture International Airport to repel the gang assaults of 4 March 2024, defend and secure the airport.
 They were also task to protect the Bank of the Republic of Haiti and the port of Port-au-Prince.
 As of 27 August 2024, Prime Minister Conille confirmed that the Armed Forces were operating alongside the Haitian National Police and the Kenyan contingent of the Multinational Security Support Mission in Haiti, in the neighborhoods of Bel-Air and Solino.

 The government intends to deploy elements to the Bay of Port-au-Prince to counter the gangs' attacks on port facilities and defend the water against piracy.
 On 4 October, it was confirmed that troops had deployed to the Artibonite department, in response to the Pont-Sondé massacre committed by the "Gran Grif" gang that resulted in over 70 deaths.

+On 7 April 2026, the first battalion of troops deployed to the downtown Port-au-Prince area, as previously announced by Defense Minister Mario Andrésol.
+They are to support the National Police specialized units in the offensive against the gangs, then to hold, consolidate captured territory.
+A second battalion is scheduled to graduate not far after.